Achieve noticeable productivity gains and improve customer service with an Enterprise Content Management (ECM) system.

 Business Process Management

-Automated workflow is often implemented with Enterprise Content Management systems.
 In many organizations, paper forms and folders are passed from worker to worker to be processed.
-With ECM systems, document images are electronically routed to workers who perform their work while viewing an image of the paper rather than the paper itself.
-This allows work to be balanced among processors.
-It also allows managers to view the status of work, and track productivity and customer response statistics.
+Business Process Management uses automated workflows to route document images to workers electronically, allowing them to view an image of the paper rather than the paper itself.
+This reduces bottlenecks and also allows managers to view the status of work, as well as track productivity and customer response statistics.

 Electronic Document Management